thapasijan171/DSAwithSijan/src/content/blog/Array&String.md

 ## Solutions

-### Solution 1: Two Pointers
+# Merge Sorted Arrays

+# Intuition
+We need to merge two sorted arrays, `nums1` and `nums2`, into a single sorted array.
+The challenge is to do this efficiently in-place, meaning we should avoid using extra space.

+# Approach
+1. **Initialize Pointers:**
-We use two pointers `i` and `j` pointing to the end of two arrays, and a pointer `k` pointing to the end of the merged array.
+   - Use three pointers: `i` to track the end of the valid elements in `nums1`, `j` to track the end of `nums2`, and `k` to track the end of the merged array.

+2. **Merge from the End:**
-Every time we compare the two elements at the end of the two arrays, and move the larger one to the end of the merged array.
-Then we move the pointer one step forward, and repeat this process until the two pointers reach the start of the arrays.
+   - Compare elements from the end of `nums1` and `nums2`.
+Place the larger element at the end of `nums1` and move the respective pointer.

-The time complexity is `O(m + n)`, where `m` and `n` are the lengths of two arrays.
-The space complexity is `O(1)`.
+   - Continue this process until all elements from `nums2` are merged into `nums1`.

+3. **Handle Remaining Elements:**

 #### Java